 - Begin pouring in the center of the grounds and pour in a spiral formation, from inside to outside (similar to the spiral of a dizzy dial).

-- At 30 seconds, begin pouring the second spiral.
+- After 30 seconds, begin pouring another spiral.

 - Keep the water level midway in the Kalita Wave Dripper, never too high and never drying out the grounds.

-- Continue this process until the scale reaches 330 grams.
+- Repeat steps 7 - 9 until the scale reaches 330 grams.

 - The pour over should finish between 3 and 4 minutes.